-Pakistan high court rejects petition to halt controversial constitutional amendment News
+Pakistan court rejects petition to halt controversial constitutional amendment News

 Voice Of America // Public domain

-Pakistan high court rejects petition to halt controversial constitutional amendment
+Pakistan court rejects petition to halt controversial constitutional amendment

-The petitioners requested the court to halt the Federal Cabinet of Pakistan from approving the amendment.
-The High Court rejected the former request based on the Supreme Court of Pakistan’s precedent that bars the courts from intervening in legislation unless it is for enacted legislation that is “demonstrably unconstitutional.”
-The petitioner also requested that the amendment be made public for a sixty-day minimum debate.
-However, the court did not find a constitutional legislative procedure provided by the constitution for the latter request.
+The High Court rejected the request based on a Supreme Court of Pakistan precedent that bars courts from intervening in legislation unless it is for already enacted legislation that is “demonstrably unconstitutional.”
+The petitioners also requested that the amendment be made public for a sixty-day minimum debate.
+However, the court did not find a constitutional requirement for the latter request.

-The proposed 26th Amendment adds supreme courts at the federal and provisional levels with exclusive final appellate jurisdiction over constitutional issues.
-The amendment proposal would also impose a three-year term limit on the Chief Justice of the Supreme Court and a retirement age of sixty-eight.
+The proposed 26th Amendment adds courts at the federal and provisional levels with exclusive final appellate jurisdiction over constitutional issues.
+The amendment would also impose a three-year term limit on the chief justice of the Supreme Court and a retirement age of sixty-eight.

 A constitutional amendment proposal ordinarily requires two-thirds approval from both houses of the Parliament of Pakistan and the President of Pakistan to amend the constitution.